 Reporting and Filing Obligations

-ETC Annual Filing (Form 481) - Must be filed by all companies who have obtained ETC status from the PSC, including wireless ETCs by July 1.
-Form / Instructions
+ETC Annual Filing (Form 481 & Officer's Certificate) - Must be filed by all companies who have obtained ETC status from the PSC, including wireless ETCs by July 1.
+Officer's Certificate / Instructions

 Annual verification of a Lifeline subscriber’s continued eligibility (Form 555) - Must be filed by all companies who have obtained ETC status from the PSC, including wireless ETCs by January 31.
 Instructions